Do PAC-Learners Learn the Marginal Distribution?: Introduction

+\end{theorem} Finally, we return to the topic of uniform convergence and its relation to density estimation and learning.
+While uniform convergence is strictly stronger than learning and density estimation in the distribution family model, a natural relaxation called \textit{uniform estimation} which allows for non empirical estimators is more closely related.
+Indeed, we prove that when $(\mathscr{P},X,H)$ has uniformly bounded metric entropy, the two notions are equivalent. \begin{proposition}[Density Estimation $\iff$ Uniform Estimation (Informal \Cref{thm:TV-Estimation})] $(\mathscr{P},X,H)$ has an (intermediate) density estimator if and only if it has an (intermediate) uniform estimator. \end{proposition} We emphasize Proposition \ref{intro:thm-est} only holds under the assumption that each $(D,X,H)$ in the class is learnable in a uniformly bounded number of samples.
+Indeed the statement is trivially false otherwise, see \Cref{app:compare} for further discussion.

+We remark that while this connection is standard in the distribution-free setting \citep{yatracos1985rates}, the argument in the distribution-family model is more subtle and combines standard methods in density estimation \citep{yatracos1985rates,devroye2001combinatorial} with recent connections between covering and learning with distributional assumptions \citep{hopkins2021realizable}.
+We conjecture that \Cref{intro:thm-est} should actually fail for the corresponding `weak' estimation variant.
+Here weak uniform estimation (estimating error for most hypotheses in the class without knowing the set of `good' estimates) is immediate from Chernoff.
+On the other hand, weak density estimation asks not just for a good estimate of most $d_D(h,h')$, but rather for a large set $G$ where \textit{every} distance $d_D(g,g')$ is well estimated.
+This is a more involved condition, and we leave a characterization of classes satisfying the property as an open problem for future work.

-It remains an interesting open problem to prove \textit{positive} results for learning with distributional assumptions.
-One promising direction is to ask whether there are natural assumptions on the class $\mathscr{P}$ over which the uniform estimation hypothesis does hold.
-Another interesting direction is to explore other classical paradigms such as sample compression, which is known to characterize learnability in other settings where uniform convergence fails like multi-class learning \cite{david2016supervised}.
+Taken together, \Cref{intro:main-thm} and Proposition \ref{intro:thm-est} provide a finer-grained picture of the classical connection between supervised learning, uniform convergence, and density estimation.
+It remains an interesting open problem to prove further positive results for learning with distributional assumptions as well.
+One promising direction is to ask whether there are natural assumptions on the class $\mathscr{P}$ over which uniform estimation and density estimation are necessary.
+Another interesting direction is to explore classical paradigms such as sample compression or stability, known to characterize learnability in other settings where uniform convergence fails \citep{shalev2010learnability,david2016supervised}.

-\paragraph{Roadmap:} In \Cref{sec:background} we cover preliminaries and related work, in \Cref{sec:stv} we study Strong TV-Learning, in \Cref{sec:wtv} we study Weak TV-Learning, and in \Cref{sec:compare} we relate TV-learning to other classical notions in learning theory including uniform estimation and the distribution-free setting.